spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 > Orange or gray status: Hover over the workload optimization status to view more details in a tooltip.

-> If a workload is fully optimized, there are no vCPU / memory recommendations or Potential monthly max.
+> there are no vCPU / memory recommendations or Potential monthly max if a workload is fully optimized.
 Savings are displayed for the workload because Ocean is already optimizing it.

 The graphical display above the list shows the breakdown of these workload optimization statuses.